Write for LWLies | Little White Lies

 Journeys

-These dispatches (around 1000 words) from a festival somewhere in the world will offer a flavour of the programme but also ideally of the festival and the location itself giving a sense for film culture in other parts of the world.
+These dispatches from a festival somewhere in the world will offer a flavour of the programme but also ideally of the festival and the location itself giving a sense for film culture in other parts of the world.
 They are part travel piece, part film criticism, and have the aim of telling us about the festival as a space, as well as cinema culture and movie-watching around the world.
+They serve as an exploration of a film festival atmosphere and why this matters.
 Tell us about what you ate, where you went, the venues, the Q&As – these should feel like postcards from a dear friend.
 We may also consider festival dispatches which are focused more on the film programme if they have a very strong thematic throughline or narrative.
 These pieces could also include similar cinematic pilgrimages, to filming locations or places of significance to the world of film.
+Please note we receive many pitches for Journeys so we are only able to commission a select few.
+(Word Range 1000 – 1500)

-Excludes: Cannes, Venice, London, Sundance, Berlin, Toronto, SXSW, Locarno (we cover these differently – see below.)
+Excludes: Cannes, Venice, London, Sundance, Berlin, Toronto, SXSW, Locarno (We are always fully staffed for these festivals).

 https://lwlies.com/festivals/golden-apricot-yerevan/